United States Postal Inspection Service

-The United States Postal Inspection Service (USPIS), or the Postal Inspectors, is the law enforcement arm of the United States Postal Service.
-It supports and protects the U.S. Postal Service, its employees, infrastructure, and customers by enforcing the laws that defend the nation's mail system from illegal or dangerous use.
-Its jurisdiction covers any "crimes that may adversely affect or fraudulently use the U.S. Mail, the postal system or postal employees."
-With roots going back to the late 18th century, the USPIS is the oldest continuously operating federal law enforcement agency.
+The United States Postal Inspection Service (USPIS), or the Postal Inspectors, is the federal law enforcement arm of the United States Postal Service.
+It supports and protects the U.S. Postal Service, its employees, infrastructure, and customers by enforcing the laws that defend the United States' mail system from illegal or dangerous use.
+Its jurisdiction covers any crimes that may adversely affect or fraudulently use the U.S. Mail, the postal system, or postal employees.
+With roots going back to the late 18th century, the USPIS is the country's oldest continuously operating federal law enforcement agency.

-There are roughly 200 federal crimes that can be committed which involve the mail.
-Therefore, the U.S. Postal Inspection Service's activities are markedly broad and ever-changing.
-In 2021, Postal Inspectors made 5,141 arrests leading to more than 3,700 convictions, mostly involving mail theft, mail fraud and prohibited narcotic mailings.
-The growth in illegal narcotics has resulted in 19,000 arrests and the seizure of $18 million in drug proceeds since 2010.
-In 2022 alone, Postal Inspectors performed over 5,300 seizures that resulted in more than 17,000 pounds of illicit drugs being taken off the streets.
+There are approximately 200 federal crimes that can be committed which involve the mail.
+Therefore, the U.S. Postal Inspection Service's activities are broad and ever-changing.
+In 2021, postal inspectors made 5,141 arrests leading to more than 3,700 convictions, mostly involving mail theft, mail fraud, and prohibited mailings.
+The growth in illegal narcotics has resulted in over 19,000 arrests and the seizure of $18 million in drug proceeds since 2010.
+In 2022, Postal inspectors performed over 5,300 seizures that resulted in almost 17,000 pounds of illicit drugs being taken off the streets.
+In some cases, these seizures were performed with the assistance of a detection dog.

-As of 2021, there are about 1,300 Postal Inspectors, who are authorized to carry weapons, make arrests, execute federal search warrants, and serve subpoenas.
+As of 2022, there were about 1,250 postal inspectors, who are authorized to carry weapons, make arrests, execute federal search warrants, and serve subpoenas.

 History

-The Postal Inspection Service has the oldest origins of any federal law enforcement agency in the United States.
-It traces its roots back to 1772 when colonial Postmaster General Benjamin Franklin first appointed a "surveyor" to regulate and audit the mail.
-Thus, the Service's origins—in part—predate the Declaration of Independence, and therefore the United States itself.
+The Postal Inspection Service has the oldest origins of any federal law enforcement agency in the United States pre-dating the signing of the Declaration of Independence.
+Its roots can be traced back to 1775 when colonial postmaster general Benjamin Franklin first appointed a "surveyor" to regulate and audit the mail.